-12.3 Dip-switches for Mode Settings (S2)
+13.3 Dip-switches for Mode Settings (S2)

-Switch Description Default

-S2.1 Boot select, if ON, boot from external memory, if ON

-OFF boot from internal boot ROM.
-In normal

-operation set to On.
+Switch Description Default S2.1 Boot from internal memory (flash).
+In normal ON operation set to ON.
+Switch to OFF if reprogramming flash from PC.
 S2.2 Not in use.
+OFF S2.3 Run without batteries when switch is ON OFF S2.4 Market selection.
+Select between Land (BS-200) and Maritime (BS/200M) Land: S2.4 ON Maritime: S2.4 OFF ON S2.5 ON: disable Deep Discharge protection.
+Refer to chapter 13.5.
 OFF

-S2.3 Run without batteries OFF

-S2.4 Market selection.
-Select between Land (BS-200) and ON

-Maritime (BS/200M)

-Land: S2.4 ON

-Maritime: S2.4 OFF

-S2.5 ON: disable Deep Discharge function (relay always OFF

-kept closed).
-Refer to chapter 12.5.

-12.4 Battery Short-circuit Protection
+13.4 Battery Short-circuit Protection

-The battery circuit is protected with an automatic resettable electronic fuse that prevents system shutdown in case of shortcircuit in the battery circuit.
+The battery circuit is protected with an automatic resettable electronic fuse that prevents system shutdown in case of short-circuit in the battery circuit.